China Liberal Education Holdings Limited (CLEUF) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

 LOS ANGELES, Feb.
-20, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to China Liberal Education Holdings Limited ("CLEU" or the "Company") (OTC: CLEUF) have opportunity to lead the securities fraud class action lawsuit.
+24, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against China Liberal Education Holdings Limited ("CLEU" or the "Company") (OTC: CLEUF).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN CHINA LIBERAL EDUCATION HOLDINGS LIMITED (CLEUF), CLICK HERE BEFORE MARCH 31, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR CLEUF INVESTMENTS, CLICK HERE BEFORE MARCH 31, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?